Healthcare App Development Trends For 2022

 - Artificial Intelligence To Take Over This Sector

 Artificial intelligence (AI) can process huge amounts of data in seconds.
 Technology can extract data from multiple sources, process it in the blink of an eye, and provide actionable insights.
 Integrating this technology into medical applications makes it easier and faster to use.

 It can also help provide support services that answer patients’ health-related questions.
-In fact, according to Accenture’s report, AI in healthcare will reach $6.6 billion by 2021.
+In fact, according to Accenture’s report, AI in healthcare has reached $6.6 billion in 2021.